 Return to play based on written progression after athlete is asymptomatic.

+Recommend the use of neurocognitive testing and other techniques (postural stability testing, SAC, SCAT2, etc.) to assist in the safe return to activity.

-other techniquessafe Monitor symptom checklist daily before and after progressive physical activity
+Monitor symptom checklist daily before and after progressive physical activity

 Reeducate the athlete on catastrophic brain injury before returning to play.